raghavmits/ecommerce/README.md

    - Start the FastAPI application on port 8000
    - Connect to the MongoDB database specified in your `.env` file

-4. The API will be available at `http://localhost:8000`
+iv.
+The API will be available at `http://localhost:8000`

-### Development Mode

-The default Docker Compose configuration includes volume mounting and hot-reloading, making it ideal for development.
-Any changes to your code will be reflected immediately without rebuilding the container.

 ## 3. API Documentation